shubham21222/BrainStorm-Shubham-Raikwar-Frontend-Developer/README.md

 ## Technical Assignment | Frontend Developer

 Welcome to the Food Menu Webpage project!
-This is an exciting opportunity for you to showcase your front-end development skills.
+This is an exciting opportunity for me to showcase my front-end development skills.
 The goal of this assignment is to build an engaging landing page for a Food Menu App using React.
 Let's dive into the details!

 ## Overview